Tony Gonzales

-Ernest Anthony Gonzales II (born October 10, 1980) is an American politician and United States Navy veteran who has served as the U.S. representative for Texas's 23rd congressional district in the United States House of Representatives since 2021.
+Ernest Anthony Gonzales II (born October 10, 1980) is an American politician and United States Navy veteran who has served as the U.S. representative for Texas's 23rd congressional district in the United States House of Representatives since 2021, representing over 800 miles of the U.S.-Mexico border.
 He is a member of the Republican Party.

+Gonzales is considered a moderate Republican, having voted for proposals such as the Bipartisan Safer Communities Act and the Respect for Marriage Act.
+In 2023 he was the sole Texas Republican in the House to oppose the Border Safety and Security Act of 2023.
+These positions resulted in a censure from the Texas Republican Party.
+He is also one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times, and the only Republican to have voted against the House rules package afterwards.

+Gonzales's votes prompted several conservative primary challengers in 2024.
+Gonzales received only 45% of the vote in the Republican primary, less than the 50% needed to avoid a runoff election.
+He won the runoff election with 50.7% of the vote.

 Early life and education

 Gonzales was raised in San Antonio, Devine, and Camp Wood, Texas.
 He earned an Associate of Arts from Chaminade University, a Bachelor of Science from Excelsior College, a graduate certificate in legislative studies from Georgetown University, and a Master of Arts from American Public University.
 He is in a PhD program at the University of Southern Mississippi, where he has specialized in international development, security studies, and international politics.

 Early career

 From 1999 to 2019, Gonzales served in the United States Navy, retiring with the rank of Master Chief Petty Officer.
 A trained cryptologist, Gonzales was deployed to Iraq and Afghanistan.
 He was also stationed in Tampa, Florida; Pensacola, Florida; Kāneʻohe Bay; and San Antonio, and assigned to the United States Navy Office of Legislative Affairs.

 Gonzales served as a Department of Defense fellow in the office of Senator Marco Rubio and also worked as an assistant professor of political science at the University of Maryland.